HsiangHung/Machine_Learning_Note/ML_application/Observability/microservice_trace/README.md

 ## 2. Distributed Trace

+What is a distributed trace?
+The following definition is from O'reilly book [[O'Reilly]][Introduction: What Is Distributed Tracing?]:

+Distributed tracing (also called distributed request tracing) is a type of correlated logging that helps you gain visibility into the operation of a **distributed software system** for use cases such as performance profiling, debugging in production, and **root cause analysis** of failures or other incidents.
+It gives you the ability to understand exactly what a particular individual service is doing as part of the whole, enabling you to ask and answer questions about the performance of your services and your distributed system as a whole.

+The O'Reilly book also explains why distributed software is so popular?:

+* **Scalability**: A distributed application can more easily respond to demand, and its scaling can be more efficient.
+If a lot of people are trying to log in to your application, you could scale out only the login services, for example.

+* **Reliability**: Failures in one component shouldn’t bring down the entire application.
+Distributed applications are more resilient because they split up functions through a variety of service processes and hosts, ensuring that even if a dependent service goes offline, it shouldn’t impact the rest of the application.

+* **Maintainability**: Distributed software is more easily maintainable for a couple of reasons.
+Dividing services from each other can increase how maintainable each component is by allowing it to focus on a smaller set of responsibilities.
+In addition, you’re freer to add features and capabilities without implementing (and maintaining) them yourself—for example, adding a speech-to-text function in an application by relying on some cloud provider’s speech-to-text service.

 ### 2.1 BTs and Traces

 A BT can be recorded in a trace.
 It captures the work done by each service as a collection of Spans all sharing the same Trace ID.
 More granular **operations of a service** can be captured as Children Spans which have a `childOf` reference pointing to their parent Span.
 Hence the tuple (`TraceID`, `SpanID`, `ParentID`) sufficiently describes a Span’s position in a Trace so this is called the SpanContext [[Uzziah Eyee]][Microservices Observability with Distributed Tracing].